gochirsukh/go_basics/daily_challanges/Sunday.md

 ## Sunday

 1. **Struct** (Be sure to use **module** structure in your challanges)
-	* Think about the stuct syntax before you dive int it.
+	* Think about the stuct syntax before you dive into it.
 	* Create a person struct and print fname, lname, and age
 	* Create an app that prints out specs of MacBook.
 The struct should be in a module
 	* Create an app called bobs-computer